Skip to content ↓

 Thank you for your continued support in developing a love of reading!

-In Autumn 2, we will continue our teaching and learning of Phase 2 sounds.
+In Spring 1, we will move onto teaching Phase 3 sounds, which will include further digraphs (2 letters that make 1 sound) and trigraphs (3 letters that make 1 sound eg. igh).
 Click on the link below for guidance on how to pronounce each pure sound clearly.
 For parents | Letters and Sounds